 The Board as a whole is responsible for risk oversight for the Company.
 The Company's executive officers address and discuss with the Board the Company's risks and the manner in which the Company manages or mitigates such risks.
-While the Board has the ultimate responsibility for the Company's risk oversight, the Board works in conjunction with its audit committee (the "Audit Committee") on certain aspects of its risk oversight responsibilities.
+While the Board has the ultimate responsibility for the Company's risk oversight, the Board works in conjunction with its Audit Committee (and governance, nominating and compensation committee, being the "GNC Committee, on certain aspects of its risk oversight responsibilities.
 In particular, the Audit Committee focuses on financial reporting risks and related controls and procedures.
-The Company does not currently have a compensation committee or a nominating committee, so the full Board evaluates the risks associated with the Company's compensation philosophy and programs and strives to create compensation practices that do not encourage excessive levels of risk taking that would be inconsistent with the Company's strategies and objectives, and it oversees risks associated with the Company's Code of Ethics.
+The GNC Committee is currently comprised of the following three independent directors: Michael Skutezky (Chair), Andrew Wilder, and Bryan Murphy.
+The GNC Committee assists the Board in fulfilling its oversight responsibilities relating to establishing corporate governance policies, evaluating the effectiveness and independence of the directors of the Corporation planning Board compensation, overseeing director education, and developing a management continuity plan along with a competitive compensation strategy to enhance the Corporation's sustainable profitability and growth.

-The Company's leadership structure is enhanced by having two separate individuals serving as CEO and Chairman of the Board.
+All members of both Audit Committee and GNC Committee are independent.
+In addition, the Company's leadership structure is enhanced by having two separate individuals serving as CEO and Chairman of the Board.
 The Company believes that such a structure allows for a more effective monitoring and objective evaluation of the performance of Management.